• Home

 QUEEN GWENDOLENA

 In 1136, Geoffrey of Monmouth published his Historia Regum Britanniae.
-Despite “history” featuring prominently in the title, it’s really a mix of legend – more fiction than fact.
+Despite “history” featuring prominently in the title, it’s heavy on legend, more fiction than fact.

 One of this stories detailed the life of Queen Gwendolena.
 She overthrew her husband to rule Britain independently, circa the eleventh century BC.

-Some theorize that Geoffrey stumbled across the Welsh name Gwenddoleu – who did, in fact, live and rule in the sixth century.
-But he was a he – and we’re not sure if he inherited his throne or claimed it in conflict.
+Some theorize that Geoffrey stumbled across the Welsh ruler Gwenddoleu.
+Gwenddoleu did, in fact, live and rule in the sixth century.
+But he was a he.
+While it’s possible he claimed his throne in conflict, other accounts suggest he inherited his kingdom.

 Still, Queen Gwendolena’s tale is compelling.
 Born a Cornish princess, she married the King of the Britons.
 When he put her aside in favor of his mistress, Gwendolena returned home to Cornwall to raise an army.
 She defeated her husband, ousted her rival, and had her stepdaughter drowned.
 (The name Sabrina also has its beginnings in this tale.)